MMLewis1225/newsfeed_app/README.md

 ```

 ## Planned Features
-- Ability to sort by top rated posts and categories
+- Ability to sort by top-rated posts and categories.
-- Ability to comment on posts
+- Ability to comment on posts.
-- Ability to add images to posts
+- Ability to add images to posts.
-- Google authentication
+- Google authentication.
+- Finishing styling

 ## Usage
 - **Newsfeed:** View and interact with posts.